What is Knowledge Management?

 Software Not A Miracle Cure For KM

 Start by figuring out the problems you want to solve through KM and the specific goals you want to achieve.
-Armed with these details, think through the specific capabilities you need, and find out whether your corporate IT group has platforms in place that you can leverage or build on (for example, two-thirds of APQC members use their organization’s existing Microsoft SharePoint systems for at least some part of their KM infrastructure).
-You should also confer with stakeholder groups out in the business understand their needs, any systems they’re already using, and what they expect in terms of functionality and integration.
+Armed with these details, think through the specific capabilities you need, and find out whether your corporate IT group has platforms in place that you can leverage or build on.
+You should also talk to stakeholder groups in the business to understand their needs, any systems they’re already using, and what they expect in terms of functionality and integration.
+Whatever tools you select, they should support your knowledge strategy.

 Additional APQC Resources